 - 1. Presentation to Academic Senate, including: - Support for the program on campus and/or state mandate - Anticipated resources and costs, including classified professional support and administrative oversight - Mission appropriateness - Curriculum required - -FTES and FTEF required (if applicable) - Implementation schedule - Outcomes (How will success be measured?) - Plan for funding termination (Institutionalization?) - 2.
 Discussion in the Academic Senate - 3.
-Discussion in the Institutional Planning and Effectiveness Committee (Information Item), and other committees as needed. - 4.
+Discussion in the Institutional Planning and Effectiveness Committee (Information Item) - 4.
 Consent approval by Academic Senate with possible referral to other campus entities for further consideration